 Catherine and Prince William were married on 29 April 2011 in Westminster Abbey.
 Prince William was created Duke of Cambridge, Earl of Strathearn, and Baron Carrickfergus upon marriage2, so that Catherine would become known as Her Royal Highness The Duchess of Cambridge.3 Although she is not entitled to be called “Princess Catherine”, she does have the status of a Princess as was confirmed by the palace upon the marriage of the Duke and Duchess of York (the future King George VI and Queen Elizabeth).
 “In accordance with the settled general rule that a wife takes the status of her husband Lady Elizabeth Bowes-Lyon on her marriage has become Her Royal Highness the Duchess of York with the status of a Princess.“4

 Since becoming a royal, Catherine has devoted her time to many charitable causes.
 Her charity work focuses mainly on issues surrounding young children, mental health, sport, addiction, and art.
 She also undertakes official visits, locally and abroad, on behalf of the Queen.
-As the wife of the second in line to the throne, she will (barring any disasters) become Duchess of Cornwall, Princess of Wales and Queen (consort).
+Upon the death of her grandmother-in-law Queen Elizabeth II, she automatically became Duchess of Cornwall.
+The following day, the new King Charles III created her husband Prince of Wales, and Catherine assumed the feminine form – becoming Princess of Wales.